Lamampis/portageconf/README.md

 Everything in my portage folder, for personal use.

 There are not meant to be examples for your own configs, they are messy and not optimally configured!
-Be sure to check the [Gentoo Wiki](https://wiki.gentoo.org/wiki/Main_Page) to learn about Gentoo Linux.
+Be sure to check the [Gentoo Wiki](https://wiki.gentoo.org/wiki/Main_Page) to learn all about Gentoo Linux.

 ```larry
  Larry loves Gentoo (Linux)